thetrucy/ftp-clamd/README.md

   * `ftp_client.py`: An interactive command-line FTP client.
   * `clamav_agent.py`: A server agent that receives files from the FTP client, scans them using ClamAV, and reports the result.
+  * `my_ftp.py`: A manual library that can function nearly same as standard FTP library.

 -----